omprakash8788/Web_developement/Day-2/notes.md

-Q. Create a box and thire four child
+Q. Create a box and there four child

 flex- flexible container , flex should only apply on parent property.